Why is it important to know which words to use in a resume?

 If you use resume action verbs to strengthen concrete examples of your accomplishments rather than to hide your weaknesses, your resume will immediately make a better case for your hireability.

-However, we disagree with these feelings about resume adjectives.
-As long as you avoid clichés like “hard working,” “persistent,” and “cutting-edge,” strong adjectives are a great way to highlight and emphasize your experience.
+Strong resume adjectives are a great way to highlight and emphasize your experience.

 Our key tip for successfully using adjectives is combining them with accomplishments on your resume.
 This way, they enhance your professional achievements rather than just take up space.